It’s five times cheaper to keep an existing customer than to gain a new one. But how do you promote customer loyalty and retain your best customers?

 Lucidchart is a cloud-based diagramming solution that makes it easy to create streamlined flowcharts and diagrams.

-Use Lucidchart to visualize your CRM model, document your processes, and even map out your organizational design.
-Lucidchart also integrates with Salesforce so you can import your schema directly into your document to visualize your data and make connections more easily.
+Use Lucidchart to visualize your CRM model, document your processes, and even map out your sales org design.
+Lucidchart also integrates with Salesforce so you can import your schema directly into your document to visualize your data—complete with the official Salesforce shape library—and make connections more easily.